 On Sunday Auckland’s Polish community is invited to again celebrate Mass at St Paul’s Chapel, St Paul’s College, 183 Richmond Road, Ponsonby, at 11am.
 The chapel has a special place in the hearts of Poles who attended Mass there for more than 30 years before the Polish church moved to Mt Wellington.
 The reunion committee is asking Polish children to come dressed in Polish costume.

-The group’s members’ ages range from 11 to 55 and include first, second and third generations of Polish New Zealanders.
+Their members’ ages range from 11 to 55 and include first, second and third generations of Polish New Zealanders.
 Their regular performances at multicultural festivals in the Canterbury region have made them well known among local communities.

-Pahiatua residents, including schoolchildren and scouting groups, will line the town’s main street, ready to welcome the Pahiatua children and their families as they arrive.
+On 1 November, Pahiatua residents, including schoolchildren and scouting groups, will line the town’s main street, ready to welcome the Pahiatua children and their families as they arrive.
 After an official welcome in the Town Hall, and a lunch, the guests will visit the museum, and its Pahiatua room, refurbished in 2017.
 They will then head to the Polish memorial, which stands near the site of the now-demolished camp.

 Members of the Pahiatua community have created a new monument they know will hold a special place in the hearts of their Pahiatua children.
 Its exact nature and location will remain secret until the day the children visit.